stanford-ccb/ccb-id/README.md

 ### Conda

-Additionally, users can install a custom conda environment to run the module.
-I say this, but it is not yet true (in development).
-You can (soon) run:
+Additionally, users can install a custom conda environment to run the CCB-ID module.
+You can run:

 ```sh
 git clone https://github.com/stanford-ccb/ccb-id.git